-According to the proposed algorithm, to solve the inverse problem we need original experimental measurements of aerodynamic values (scattering function, momentum or energy exchange coefficients) on the same surface with different roughness parameters.
-Unfortunately, only few experiments in rarefied gas are known satisfying these conditions.
-Experimental data from [9] and [10] we have applied testing solution algorithm of the inverse problem.
-The comparison of computational results for two different models of a surface roughness with experimental data obtained in TSAGI [9]-[10] is presented for argon atoms scattering from Kapton surface for incidence angles $\theta = 60^{\circ}$ and $\theta = 60^{\circ}$ (Fig.1).
+According to the proposed algorithm, it is necessary to solve the inverse problem on its first stage.
+Therefore, we need original experimental measurements of aerodynamic values (scattering function, momentum or energy exchange coefficients) on the same surface with different roughness parameters.
+Unfortunately, only few known experiments in rarefied gas satisfy these conditions.
+Testing our algorithm for the solution of the inverse problem, we have applied experimental data from [9] and [10].

+The comparison of computational results for two different models of a surface roughness with experimental data obtained in TSAGI [9]-[10] is presented for argon atoms scattering from Kapton surface for incidence angles $\theta = 60^{\circ}$ and $\theta = 60^{\circ}$ (Fig.3).

 Dotted line presents the scattering function (indicatrix) on smooth surface without roughness; it is closer to diffuse scattering, than to specular or ray reflection, and coincides well with Nochilla and Cercignani-Lampis models.
-Dashdotted line shows the numerical results obtained by Erofeev, Friedlander et.al.
+Dash-dotted line shows the numerical results obtained by Erofeev, Friedlander et.al.
 [9].
-Solid lines present our results on poly-Gaussian surface with the same roughness parameters.
-And different signs present experimental results [9] for smooth (white, 1) and rough (black, 2) Kapton surface.
+Solid lines demonstrate our results on poly-Gaussian surface with the same roughness parameters.
+Different signs present experimental results [9] for smooth (white, 1) and rough (black, 2) Kapton surface.

-Figure 1: The argon scattering indicatrix on smooth and rough Kapton surfaces for incidence angles $\theta = 0^\circ$ ; $\theta = 60^\circ$ .
+Figure 3: The argon scattering indicatrix on smooth and rough Kapton surfaces for incidence angles $\theta = 0^{\circ}$ ; $\theta = 60^{\circ}$ .

-Comparing numerical results of direct simulation with the experiment and analyzing the graphs we can conclude that aerodynamic shadowing effect either has not been taken into account in [9], or considered partially: aerodynamic shadowing effect gives a wider indicatrix graph as well onwards, as in backwards direction.
-The results depend on the local scattering kernel, and numerical DSMC computations for some local scattering functions show that the influence of surface roughness on momentum and energy exchange coefficients increases noticeably for poly-Gaussian model compared to Gaussian or to simple deterministic one.
+Comparing numerical results of direct simulation with the experiment and analysing the graphs we can conclude that either aerodynamic shadowing effect failed to take into account in [9], or considered partially: aerodynamic shadowing effect gives a wider indicatrix graph as well onwards, as in backwards direction.

-The result of the solution of inverse problem shows that the value of $\sigma_1$ obtained by proposed algorithm from experimental data is 10%-30% higher than the value of $\sigma_1$ from the profile diagram measurements (or from direct measurements of geometrical parameters of artificial roughness).
+The results depend on the local scattering kernel, and the solution of inverse problem shows that the value of $\sigma_1$ obtained by proposed algorithm from experimental data is 10%-30% higher than the value of $\sigma_1$ from the profile diagram measurements (or from direct measurements of geometrical parameters of artificial roughness).
 The difference is the input of the roughness of smaller scale not visible on profile diagrams.

 Similar results are obtained from another experimental measurements in [9] and [10], for example from the normal momentum exchange coefficients of reflected gas flow (Ar and He) for different molecular energy E of incident molecular beam and different (Kapton or aluminium) surface roughness.
-In all computations the calculated value of $\sigma_1$ is 5%-35% higher than in profile diagram measurements.
+The calculated value of $\sigma_1$ is 5%-35% higher in all computations than in profile diagram measurements.